OpenLEADR/openleadr-example-ven/VenWebApp/LoadShed/README.md

 * `ADDRESSES`: a dictionary of addresses to loop through to apply load shed overrides.
 The example below represnts MSTP network 123345 hardware address 2
 * `LOAD_SHED_GO_VAL`: represents the SIMPLE_SIGNAL value passed from the VTN to VEN to start the load shed process
 * `NORMAL_OPERATIONS`: represents the SIMPLE SINGAL value for the BACnet system of "normal" operations or no load shedding
 * `MODBUS_METER_ADDRESS`: represents the building utility meter where Modbus protocol is used to retrieve the current electrical power meter reading to report the value back to the VTN.
-Tested on an [eGauge type](https://www.egauge.net/commercial-energy-monitor/) electric meter with the Modbus server enabled.
+Tested on an [eGauge type](https://www.egauge.net/commercial-energy-monitor/) electric meter with the Modbus server enabled and byteorder=Endian.Big
 ```
 # bacnet point details
 OBJECT_TYPE = 'analogValue'